Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 This is an industry where finding financing can be difficult, navigating tax rules can be challenging, and securing insurance can be even harder.
 You’ll need help to ensure your business is set up for success, because the costs of getting it wrong could end up putting you out of business sooner rather than later.

-Marijuana is still illegal at the federal level, and while more people support it for medical purposes than ever, you’ll probably face scrutiny and negativity from some members of the community where you do business.
+Marijuana is still illegal at the federal level, and while 68% of U.S. adults support legal cannabis, you’ll probably face scrutiny and negativity from some members of the community where you do business.
 Therefore, you’ll need to educate, defend, and advocate marijuana as well as your products and services.

 Don’t underestimate the critical importance of building relationships within your community, conducting outreach, and educating people.
 Are you willing to wear all of these hats?
 If not, then this might not be the industry for you.

-One thing you can count on in the marijuana industry is that it will change often.
-You’ll face a lot of uncertainty as a marijuana entrepreneur as the industry continues to evolve.
+One thing you can count on in the cannabis industry is that it will change often.
+You’ll face a lot of uncertainty as a cannabis entrepreneur as the industry continues to evolve.
 State laws, county laws, town laws, and even neighborhood rules change all the time, and you’ll need to keep up.

-Even in states where medical and/or recreational marijuana have been legal for years, things change.
+Things change even in states where medical and/or adult-use cannabis have been legal for years.
 You’ll need to stay in front of the macro- and micro-environments where you do business, as well as competitive threats, and you’ll need to be flexible enough to adapt quickly.

 Compliance is mandatory, so it’s essential that you either hire someone to oversee compliance matters for your business or you do it yourself – and do it extremely well.

-As a marijuana entrepreneur, you’ll face roadblocks.
-In fact, you’ll inevitably face many roadblocks when you start your business and as you operate it on a daily basis.
+As a cannabis entrepreneur, you’ll face roadblocks when you start your business and as you operate it on a daily basis.
 For example, you’ll probably have trouble getting financing to start or scale your business.
-You’ll face tax complications that businesses in other industries don’t have to worry about, and as discussed in #2, you’ll probably face backlash from some members of your community.
+You’ll face tax complications that businesses in other industries don’t have to worry about, and you may even have trouble getting a bank account or payment processor for your business.

 Are you resilient enough to keep going despite the many roadblocks you’ll face along the way?
 Will you still be motivated after the fifth roadblock?
 What about after the twentieth roadblock?
 The fiftieth?
 Only you can answer that question, so think about it before you dive into the industry thinking it’s an easy way to make a lot of money.